davideproment/WCST2019/index.md

 ## When and where?
-School of Mathemtics, University of East Anglia, Norwich (UK)
+School of Mathematics, University of East Anglia, Norwich (UK) \
 30th October - 1st November 2019

 ## Aim of the workshop